 Through its commitment to creating long-lasting pieces that inspire practical rituals, Oema encourages a deeper appreciation for the beauty and meaning that can be found in our everyday lives.
 By infusing our homes with a sense of joy and connection, we can create spaces that nourish and sustain us, and that truly feel like home.

-Ana Cruz is a Brazilian designer and ceramicist behind each Oema piece.
+Ana de Souza is a Brazilian designer and ceramicist behind each Oema piece.
 Ana's journey and Oema's history intertwined with the places and cultures that were part of her journey.
 While studying design and ceramics, Ana continued her exploration of the craft by living in various countries, including Brazil, Portugal, and Hungary.

 Each of these experiences has profoundly impacted Ana's design sensibility, which is characterized by a combination of minimalist, elegant, and thoughtful forms.
 This unique blend creates the essence of the treasures that carry the Oema name.

 The word Oema is derived from the letters of the sentence "Mario oleiro" in Portuguese, which translates to "Mario the potter".
-Mario Souza was Ana’s grandfather and a highly skilled potter.
+Mario de Souza was Ana’s grandfather and a highly skilled potter.

 When Ana founded Oema, she drew on her grandfather's and great-grandfather's pottery legacy to create contemporary and deeply personal pieces.
 She combines modern design sensibilities with a sentimental touch, creating both functional and meaningful pieces.